 - Depending on their weight, these might be used for either the bottom or middle layers.
 Wrap the same way as flat plates.

 - Wrap sugar bowl lids in newsprint, turning them upside down on top of bowls.
 Then, wrap both together in newsprint, followed by a double outer layer.
-Wrap sugar bowls, cream pitchers, sauce containers, gravy boats and similar pieces in newsprint and then a double outer wrapping.
+Wrap sugar bowls, cream pitchers, sauce containers, gravy boats, and similar pieces in newsprint and then a double outer wrapping.
 Place all upright in the carton, then top off the layer with wadded newsprint.

 Pots & Pans

-Pots, pans and similar items should be wrapped and packed in medium size cartons.
+Pots, pans, and similar items should be wrapped and packed in medium size cartons.
 Depending on their weight, these might be used for either the bottom or middle layers.

 Even when using a dish pack and cellular dividers, wrap china cups individually first, protecting handles with an extra layer of clean paper.
-Then, pack cups upside down.
+Then, pack the cups upside down.
 If not using cellular dividers, wrap cups individually first in a double layer of paper and place those upside down on rims in a row on an upper layer with all handles facing the same direction.
 Top off the layer with wadded newsprint.